Do you have clay soil?

 Don’t just assume you are on clay, however, because gardens on the same street, or even within just yards of each other, do vary.
 That applies to your garden, too.
 Clay may not necessarily cover your whole plot.

-Related: best plants for clay soil.
+Find out the best plants for clay soil

 Planting in clay soil